 The Synagogue of Siena

-The synagogue was designed in 1786, before the Emancipation and is located on Vicole dell Scotte.
+The synagogue was designed in 1786, before the Emancipation, and is located on Vicole dell Scotte.

-Its simple exterior does not hint to the richness and beauty of its interior.
-The main prayer hall is nearly rectangular in shape.
-On its lateral sides are rows of benches and in the centre the podium (Tevah) is positioned.
+Its simple exterior does not hint to the richness and beauty of the interior.
+The main prayer hall is rectangular in shape.
+On its lateral sides are rows of benches and in the center the podium (Tevah) is positioned.
 The podium is decorated with nine 10-branched candelabra dated to the XVIII century.
 In front of the Aron Hakodesh is the women’s section.The windows on the wall behind the podium are outlined with rich decorations.
-At the centre of the ceiling are the designs of the stone tables of the covenant.
+At the center of the ceiling are the designs of the stone tables of the covenant.
 One of the items beautifully conserved and worth special attention is Eliyahu’s Throne, a special chair used during the circumcision ceremony, located at the entrance to the main prayer hall.
 The chair was donated to the community in 1860 by Rabbi Nissim.
 On its backrest are wooden inlays with biblical quotations relating to circumcision.
 The visit to the synagogue includes also a visit to a small exhibition in English and Italian that displays documents and photographs depicting various events and aspects related to the Jewish community of through its 700-year existence.

 The Jewish community of Siena

 First evidence for the existence of Jews dates to the 14th century.
 For more than 350 years banking activities carried out by the Jews flourished, despite the establishment of the very successful Italian Monte di Pietà in 1471 (later the Monte dei Paschi).